prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

 ###### S3 Step 9 - Hamcrest Matchers (skipped)
 ###### Commit: S3 Step 10 - Mockito Annotations @Mock @InjectMocks @RunWith, @Captor
 - @Mock will make an mock
-    - can add @RunWith(MockitoJunitRunner.class) on top of the test class
+    - ~~can add @RunWith(MockitoJunitRunner.class) on top of the test class~~ - Works with out.
+Don't know the details of what this is for.
     - Needs to be placed just below the class
 - @InjectMock
     - eg, in TodoBusinessImpl todoBusinessImpl = new TodoBusinessImpl(todoServiceMock),